Sergio-P/DSGD/README.md

                              column_names=names)

-Given a sample of feature vectors (usually the same using for training) and a number of breaks `n`, the model generate simple one-attribute rules that separate each variable into `n` equal-number groups.
+Given a sample of feature vectors (usually the same using for training) and a number of breaks `n`, the model generate simple one-attribute rules that separate each variable into `n+1` equal-number groups.
 Columns names are optional and only used to generate the descriptions.

     DSC.model.generate_mult_pair_rules(X, column_names=names)